 There are two search modes in Folderit: Live Search and Deep Search (with OCR and more).

 Live Search gives you quick live results as you type something to the search input field, without clicking on the Search button.
-Only the results that are found in file name and metadata will be displayed there.
+Only the results that are found in file name and metadata will be displayed as live results.

 In Deep Search mode you can also filter the result to display only results from file names, folder names, metadata, content (OCR) or notes.
 By clicking on the Advanced Search button more search refinement tools open.
 Advanced Search allows you to search within a date range, file extensions (where only the extensions your files in Folderit actually have are displayed), Tags, Signers and from your own custom metadata fields.